 Although Chengdu is a large and ancient city with a lot to see and to do, it is well-known because of the Giant Pandas.
 Pandas live in the forests of the mountain areas of Sichuan province.
 There is a large breeding center, where you can see pandas, take photos with them and even volunteer to help the center for a day.
 More details on that below.

 Chengdu is the capital of Sichuan province situated in south-west China.
-The Sichuan province occupies a large part of the Sichuan Basin and the Eastern part of the Tibetan Plateau.
+The Sichuan province stretches over a large part of the Sichuan Basin and the Eastern part of the Tibetan Plateau.
 Historically, Sichuan was home to the ancient states of Ba and Shu.

 UNESCO named Chengdu the City of Gastronomy.
 Chengdu cuisine is famous throughout China for its intense flavor and hot Sichuan pepper.